 As soon as the salon was over, Napoleon III purchased Cabanel’s The Birth of Venus for his private collection.
 Manet’s Luncheon was rejected from Salon, and shown instead in the Salon des Refusés, Salon of the Rejected, where it sparked a furor of criticism and commentary, battle lines drawn between its genius or its pointless vulgarity.
 Of course, both artworks are remembered and beloved, though for different reasons.
 And that’s the beauty of these opposite sisters, who show us how art can flourish on two sides of the same coin.

 Got questions, comments or corrections about The Birth of Venus?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "The Birth of Venus," in Obelisk Art History, Published April 16, 2015; last modified November 08, 2022, http://www.arthistoryproject.com/artists/alexandre-cabanel/the-birth-of-venus/.